 Cape Cod is one of my favorite places in Tokyo DisneySea, my favorite Disney park in the world.
-Technically part of American Waterfront and popularized as the home to Duffy, I love this area not because of any attractions or substantive offerings (to the contrary–its restaurant is awful and we’ve never done the Duffy meet & greet), but because of its pitch perfect atmosphere.
+Technically part of American Waterfront and popularized as the home to Duffy, I love this area not because of any attractions or substantive offerings, but because of its pitch perfect atmosphere.

 On our recent Christmas visits to Tokyo Disney Resort, we spent more time in Cape Cod than anywhere else in either park.
 In this post, I wanted to share a bit of why, and try to convey what makes this area so special (it has nothing to do with Duffy!) for me.
 That’s not exactly easy to accomplish via text, photos, and video, but to the extent that theme park atmosphere be conveyed via a blog post, I’ll try.

 For those who haven’t experienced Cape Cod at Christmas, I think it’s best described via analogy to Wilderness Lodge.
 Like Wilderness Lodge at Walt Disney World, Cape Cod strikes the perfect note at Christmas.
 It has beautiful decorations, giant strands of bulb lights, and a nice background music loop.
 Both are places that ooze a sense of Christmas relaxation; places you could sit with a cup of hot chocolate and people watch for hours, being totally content doing absolutely nothing…

 Also like Wilderness Lodge, Cape Cod is one of those places in the parks that evokes feeling of a “real” Christmas for me.
 Although I’ve never been to Massachusetts in December, the vibe of Cape Cod transports me from Japan to America’s Northeast for a traditional Christmas.